nadeem-shaikh/url-shortener/backend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Improvements
+1. Mocha test framework can be used to cover unit test cases of node js code
+2. Create Environment Variable in Heroku to avoid username and password in code